 There have also been some independent scientific works that rely on this concept.
 For example, in 1981, Dr Lee Wattenberg was able to show that coffee can promote the activity of glutathione S-transferase.
 What was making this key enzyme system active were the substances ‘kahweol and cafestol palmitate’.

 Cytosolic Glutathione S-transferase isozymes were first discovered in rat liver in the early 1960s.
 Experiments have shown that these systems are enhanced by 600% in the liver and 700% in the bowel when coffee beans are added to the mice’s diet.

 Founder of the Gerson Institute, Max Gerson firmly believed that cancer could not exist in healthy metabolism.
 So, he focused his works on creating healthy metabolism in the tissue surrounding a tumor.
 He mentioned that coffee enema must be regarded as an important mechanism for carcinogen detoxification.

 If cells are challenged by oxygen deprivation, malnutrition, physical trauma, or poison, they swell up with excess water, lose potassium, and take on sodium and chloride.
 Dr Peter Lechner has stated: ‘It lowers the quantity of blood sarin toxins, literally cleaning the poisons out of fluids nourishing normal cells,’ during his investigation of the Gerson method.

 A coffee enema is maybe not panaceas, but an essential method for doctors who focus on detoxification of the body.
 All in all, coffee enemas have the potential, and its benefits should not be underestimated.

-If you want to learn more about benefits and applications of coffee enema, you can visit our coffee enema page by clicking here.
+If you want to learn more about benefits and applications of coffee enema, you can visit our coffee enema page.